pandallel/quilt/memory-bank/activeContext.md

    - How do we handle event replay for recovery scenarios?

 4. **State Recovery**:

    - How do we handle Registry state recovery after crashes?
    - Should we implement event sourcing for state reconstruction?
    - What's the strategy for state snapshots?

+5. **Backpressure Implementation**:
+   - How should backpressure be implemented in the CuttingActor to handle large batches?
+   - What's the appropriate throttling mechanism for event processing?
+   - Should we implement a work queue with configurable rate limiting?
+   - How can we balance responsiveness with system stability under heavy load?

 ## Next Steps